Holiday Gift Ideas

 5. Stocking Stuffers: Various bird playing cards, compact fold-out guides to local birds, Audubon plush birds, stickers and temporary tattoos, magnifiers, mini secret boxes, and more nice little things.

-6. Yard Art: From iron quail silhouettes made by a California artist, to utensil-based tippy creature stakes (what?), or Fair Trade wall art made in Haiti from recycled oil drums (pictured), we have unique and tasteful outdoor decor that can add cheer to any yard.
+6. Yard Art: From colorful glowing suncatchers, to solar lanterns and Fair Trade wall art made in Haiti from recycled oil drums (pictured), we have unique and tasteful outdoor decor that can add cheer to any yard.

 7. Gift Cards: available in any denomination, they never expire and can be used at any of the 300+ Wild Birds Unlimited stores across the continent.